Ok insurance agents and brokers, let’s set a goal.

 If you still aren’t sold on investing in content marketing then read this post on why you need branded content in your insurance marketing strategy.

-It will produce exclusive leads at the lowest cost, so make it a point to invest in content marketing by the end of 2018.
+It will produce exclusive leads at the lowest cost, so make it a point to invest in content marketing during 2019.

 Bonus: Download the top 126 Life Insurance Keywords to use in your content marketing campaigns!